melvinvarkey/bigipsecurity/README.md

 2. Go to `Local Traffic > Profiles > Persistence`.
 3. Create a new secure persistence profile with persistence type equals to `Cookie`.
 4. Check the custom box for `Cookie Name` and enter a cookie name that does not conflict with any existing cookie names.
-5. Check the custom box for `Cookie Encryption Use Policy` and choose a `required` option.
-Enter a passphrase in `Encryption Passphrase` field.
+5. Check the custom box for `Cookie Encryption Use Policy` and choose the `required` option.
+Enter a passphrase in the `Encryption Passphrase` field.
 6. Click `Finished`.
-7. Assign created persistence profile to the virtual server.
+7. Assign the created persistence profile to the virtual server.

 ##### Configuring secure cookie persistence using TMSH